-- Constant bit rate: To set a fixed bandwidth regardless of the video quality, select Constant bit rate and the desired bandwidth from 20 Kbps to 8 Mbps.
-You can also select Customize and manually enter a value. - Fixed quality: To optimize the bandwidth utilization and video quality.
+- Constant bit rate: To set a fixed bandwidth regardless of the video quality, select Constant bit rate and the desired bandwidth from 20 Kbps to 6 Mbps. - Fixed quality: To optimize the bandwidth utilization and video quality.
 The video quality can be adjusted to the following setting: Medium, Standard, Good, Detailed and Excellent.
-You can also select Customize and manually enter a value.